Abyssal Geography

 The World as Abyss gives Caribbean thought and culture the place they deserve within critical theory and materialist studies.
 Mónica Fernández Jiménez

-Forthcoming (with David Chandler) ‘Critique beyond Relation: The Stakes of Working with the Negative, the Void, and the Abyss’, Transactions of the Institute of British Geographers.
+David Chandler and Jonathan Pugh ‘Critique beyond Relation: The Stakes of Working with the Negative, the Void, and the Abyss’, Transactions of the Institute of British Geographers.

 Jonathan Pugh.
 The lure of an unavailable world: The shifting stakes of contemporary critique.
 2023.
 Area